 Most State operations are financed through the general revenue fund (GRF).
-Personal income and salesuse taxes are the major GRF sources.
-The last complete fiscal year ended June 30, 2004 with a GRF fund balance of \$157,509,000.
-The State also maintains a "rainy day" fund - the Budget Stabilization Fund (BSF) - generally funded by transfer from the Fiscal Year GRF surplus, if any, and which under current law and until used is intended to carry a balance of approximately 5% of the GRF revenue for the preceding Fiscal Year.
-See the discussion below under Recent and Current Finances of the current BSF balance of \$180,705,000 after prior appropriation for the 2002-03 biennium of the entire July 1, 2001 BSF balance of \$1,015,595,000.
+Personal income and sales and use taxes are the major GRF sources.
+The last complete fiscal year ended June 30, 2005 with a GRF fund balance (after year-end transfers) of \$127,800,000.
+The State also maintains a "rainy day" fund - the Budget Stabilization Fund (BSF) - generally funded by Fiscal Year-end transfers from the GRF surplus, if any, and which under current law and until used is intended to carry a balance of approximately 5% of the GRF revenue for the preceding Fiscal Year.
+The current BSF balance is \$576,610,000.
+See the discussion below under Recent and Current Finances - 2004-05 of the ending Fiscal Year 2005 BSF balance of \$574,910,000 which reflects a 2005 Fiscal Year-end transfer of \$394,205,000 from the GRF.

 The Revised Code provides that if the Governor ascertains that the available revenue receipts and balances for the GRF or other funds for the then current Fiscal Year will in all probability be less than the appropriations for that Fiscal Year, he shall issue such orders to State agencies as will prevent their expenditures and incurred obligations from exceeding those revenue receipts and balances.
-As discussed under Recent and Current Finances, the Governor did implement this directive in the current biennium, in both years of the 2002-03 biennium, and in some prior Fiscal Years.
+As discussed under Recent and Current Finances, the Governor implemented this directive several times in both the 2002-03 and 2004-05 biennia, and in some prior Fiscal Years.